 blog-image

-Applications now open for the Young Researchers Fellowship progam
+LIDE opens call for the new Young Researchers Fellowship

-The Ecuadorian Development Research Lab (LIDE), in partnership with the U.S. Embassy and Consulate in Ecuador and DataCamp Donates, proudly launches the LIDE Young Researchers Fellowship.
-This fully funded program offers a unique opportunity to study quantitative research and the social sciences, with a focus on economics and public policy.
+Guayaquil, January 12, 2024 – The Ecuadorian Development Research Lab (LIDE), in partnership with the U.S. Embassy and Consulate in Ecuador and DataCamp, launches the LIDE Young Researchers Fellowship.

 Program contents